Code-Institute-Submissions/webalyzer/README.md

         1. I want to understand the site's primary purpose quickly.
         2. I want the app to give options related to it's branding.
         3. I want to use the app without any issues.
         4. I want the app to continue on until I close the program.
+        5. I want the provide an about section if interested.

     -   #### Returning Visitor Goals

         1. I want the app to offer quick access to it's options.
-        2. I want the app to provide a more in detail section about each option, if needed.

         <br>